Digital Marketing

 Key Features

-• One of the coolest features of Freelancer is the “Contest” feature, which lets clients set up a contest where the freelancers can compete with others to prove their skills.
+• One of the most notable features of Freelancer is the “Contest” feature, which enables clients to set up a contest where freelancers can compete with one another to showcase their skills.

 • Freelancer lets you follow your best employers so that you can bid or join right away when they post a job or contest.